That is the fact that the microSD cards you used with the original Switch “cannot be used to save or play software” on the new console.

 |---|---|

-| Made by a Japanese manufacturer for peace of mind Operation confirmed on Switch 2 |
+| Japanese manufacturer product for peace of mind Operation verified on Switch 2 |

-In this article, we introduced the latest “microSD Express” cards compatible with Nintendo Switch 2 in a ranking format.
+In this article, we introduced the latest “microSD Express” cards compatible with the Nintendo Switch 2 in a ranking format.

-Thank you for reading to the end!
+Thank you for reading until the end!

 Comments